What is Critical Thinking and Why is it Valuable in the Workplace?

 In a nutshell, critical thinking is the ability to think reasonably, detaching yourself from personal bias, emotional responses, and subjective opinions.
 It involves using the data at hand to make a reasoned choice without falling prey to the temptations of doing things simply because they’ve always been done a certain way.

-Critical thinking takes time.
+Developing this habit takes time.
 It might be quicker simply to take instruction at face value, or rely on the traditions of your team.
 But without analyzing the reasons behind decisions and tasks, it becomes extremely easy to adopt bad habits.
 This might be time-wasting meetings, inefficient uses of effort, or poor interactions with team members.
 Taking the time to ask “why” you’re doing something is the first step to thinking critically.

 Sometimes, data is available which allows you to make reasoned decisions based on absolute facts.
 If you can show that a new best practice can objectively improve current processes with hard data, you’ve used the very basics of critical thinking.
 That said, actual numbers aren’t always available when making a decision.
 Real critical thinking involves taking a careful look at situations and making a decision based on what is known, not what is felt.

-Why Is Critical Thinking Important in the Workplace?
+Examples of Critical Thinking in the Workplace

 A savvy hiring manager will make this part of the recruitment process.
-It’s pretty easy to gauge how someone is inclined to solve a problem — ask them how they would deal with a specific situation, and give them the opportunity to use their critical thinking skills, versus deferring to an emotional, or prescribed reaction.
+It’s pretty easy to gauge how someone is inclined to solve a problem — ask them how they would deal with a specific situation, and give them the opportunity to use these skills, versus deferring to an emotional, or prescribed reaction.
 Employing people who can think and act reasonably will pay enormous dividends down the road.

 Using your critical thinking skills in the workplace will define you as a problem solver.
 This is not only useful career-wise (although having upper-level people at your company think highly of you is undoubtedly a benefit) it also establishes you as a leader among your fellow team members.
 Demonstrating your ability to solve problems and accomplish goals effectively will help instill confidence in you with all your coworkers.

-How to Use Critical Thinking in the Workplace
+How to Develop Critical Thinking Skills

 The first step to actually using critical thinking is approaching every situation with an open mind.
 You need to be receptive to all information available, not just the kind that satisfies your preconceived notions or personal biases.
 This can be easier said than done, of course — lessons learned and beliefs held are often done so with a reason.
 But when it comes to critical thinking, it’s important to analyze each situation independently.